 Within a few months of the new Warehouse facility opening successfully, Leyland began to appear on the radar of several large sector rivals, and in 2018 was acquired by multi-national builders merchants & DIY giant, Grafton Group PLC.

 We are enormously proud of our impact upon every strand of this traditional family business, making it future-ready and an attractive investment proposition.

 Moreover, the project conferred a satisfying legacy: all staff were retained after the trade sale, the Leyland SDM brand name continues to live on in London’s high streets, and the CEO was able to honour the family heritage whilst maximising the full value of the business in a volatile and ultra-competitive market.

 “As a medium-sized retailer, I was somewhat apprehensive about deciding to make substantial changes to the management structure and operational procedures in the company.
-However, Morven [Reid Kay] and the team from RMC made the whole process far more manageable than I could ever have imagined.
+However, the team from RMC made the whole process far more manageable than I could ever have imagined.

-What impressed me most of all was RMC’s uncanny ability to understand my business and most importantly appreciate the requirements of the roles and responsibilities for the new position I asked them to recruit for.
-I was presented with an impressive shortlist of a cross-section of candidates, all of whom I found appealing and thought would bring value to my company.
-And all of which was accomplished in a much shorter timeframe than I had anticipated.
+What impressed me most of all was their uncanny ability to understand my business and most importantly appreciate the requirements of the roles and responsibilities for the new positions I asked them to recruit for.
+I was presented with impressive shortlists of a cross-section of candidates, all of whom I found appealing and thought would bring value to my company.
+And all of which was accomplished in a much shorter time-frame than I had anticipated.

-As a result of RMC’s help, I appointed a new Head of Trading & Operations who very quickly helped address numerous outstanding issues and who has already made substantial improvements that I could have only dreamed of before the appointment.”
+As a result of RMC’s help, I achieved strategic objectives and made substantial improvements that I could have only dreamed of.”

 Managing Director, Leyland SDM